Aciel07/Project-Degen-Token/README.md

 ### Contract Functions

-1. **earnPoints(address player, uint256 coffeeCups)**:
-   - Allows the contract owner to mint points for a specific player based on the number of coffee cups purchased.
-   - Requires the contract owner to call this function.

-2. **redeemPoints(uint256 rewardUnits)**:
-   - Allows a user to redeem their points by burning them.
-   - The user must have enough points to redeem.

-3. **transferPoints(address recipient, uint256 amount)**:
-   - Allows a user to transfer points to another user.

-4. **checkBalance(address account)**:
-   - Returns the balance of points for a given user.

-5. **burn(uint256 amount)**:
-   - Allows a user to burn their own points.

-## Interacting with the Contract

 ### 1. **Earn Points**
    - Use the `earnPoints(address player, uint256 coffeeCups)` function to mint points for a user.
    - Only the contract owner can call this function.